-After everything is dry, it is time to plant your new four leaf clovers (or shamrocks) into your mini planters!
+After everything is completely dry, it is time to plant your new four leaf clover plants (or shamrocks) into your mini planters!

 I bought my plants at Meijer, but they are also available online.
 I used two plants for my three planters.
 Since these are tiny little mini planters, I was able to divide the plant containers into smaller sizes for each of my three candle stick planters.

-I am such a sucker for plants and the longer their stems and more wild + organic their shape, makes me love them all the more.
+I am such a sucker for plants and the longer their stems and more wild and organic their shape, it makes me love them all the more.
 So having dainty four leaf clovers in my home makes me about as happy as could be.

 Also also, did you catch that adorable little pink flower on one of the four leaf clovers?!!
-Presh.
+Precious.